FAQs

 IX comprises of:

 Yes.
 Equinix offers Multi-Lateral Peering Exchange (MLPE), and maintains a redundant pair of route servers at each IX for this purpose.
-We support IPv6 at all MLPE locations and BGPBorder Gateway Protocol.
-A standardized exterior gateway protocol designed to exchange routing and reachability information between autonomous systems on the internet. communities for route control.
+We support IPv6 at all MLPE locations and BGP communities for route control.
 For full description of this service and to request participation, visit MLPE Registration Page on the IX portal.

 Yes.
-The RTBH prefix are a subset of the IRR-validated prefixes from the advertising ASN.
+The RTBH prefix is a subset of the IRR-validated prefixes from the advertising ASN.

 Yes.
 The feature supports IPv6.
 MLPE route server changes the next-hop IPv6 address to the Black Hole host (example 2001:2:4115:240) if your prefixes are tagged with BGP community 65535:666.
 The Black Hole host then responds to IPv6 Neighbor Discovery.